The Spring 2025 Complete Photographic Process for B&W Workshop

 Bruce’s Darkroom

 The most important part of photography is seeing and imagining, and the second most important part is carrying those qualities through to a final meaningful image.
 The traditional silver-gelatin b&w print conveys that vision with unmatched brilliance and subtlety.
-You'll learn an enormous amount about creating a mood and interpreting a scene to turn it into your own vision.
-You'll learn how to express yourself better about the world that is photographically important to you, and how you can create whole new worlds.
+You'll learn an enormous amount about creating a mood and interpreting a scene, turning it into your own vision.
+You'll learn how to express yourself better about the world that is important to you, and how you can create whole new worlds.
 Even if you do digital work, you'll learn a great deal of value from this workshop.
 Why?
 Because digital techniques are derived directly from traditional methods.
 (For those who want a more complete discussion of traditional and digital approaches, see “Thoughts on Digital Photography” on this website.)

 Satin Dunes, Death Valley